kospex/kospex/docs/index.md

 | Unmaintained  | >  365 days |

 There are several places where this description may be used:
- - On a repo, to say it looks like it's "aging"
+ - On the last commit in a repo, to say it looks like it's "aging"
- - On a package manager file, where we'd expect them to be updated monthly to quarterly
+ - On a last updated date of package manager file, where we'd expect them to be updated monthly to quarterly
- - On the release date of a pacakge or libraries we're using.
+ - On the release date of a package or libraries we're using.

+It's possibly that something labelled "unmaintained" is feature complete and doesn't require changes.
+However, generally there are any external dependencies, a code or library usually needs a change a couple of times a year.

 ## What is a kospex?